MMarieSchuckart/Masters_Thesis/README.md

 &nbsp;

 ## Overview
-This repository only contains a [script for reading in / preprocessing](/old_scripts/read_and_preproc_data.py) test data I got from Julius and another one for the [stats part](/stats.py).
-This script is super long so I'm currently trying to split it up a bit, turn the parts into functions and execute them from a main script.
+This repository only contains a [script for reading in / preprocessing](/old_scripts/read_and_preproc_data.py) test data I got from Julius and another one for the [stats part](/old_scripts/stats.py).
+The scripts are super long so I'm currently trying to split them up a bit, turn the parts into functions and execute them from a main script.
+This way I can run the parts independently.

 This is work in progress.&nbsp;  🐢